Can You Get Disability for Schizophrenia?

 How To Improve Your Chances of Approval

 The SSDI approval process can be lengthy, and the denial rate is high.
 Out of more than 1.7 million applications in 2022, the SSA denied 62%.
 While the SSA hasn’t published recent data on the schizophrenia disability approval rate, it’s important not to become discouraged.
-Eligibility is highly individual, and submitting as much evidence as possible is key.
+Eligibility is based on individual medical and vocational considerations, and submitting as much evidence as possible is key.

 Hiring a disability lawyer or representative can also offer an advantage.
-Legal professionals understand the complex SSDI approval process and can help you compile a strong application, including convincing evidence.
+Legal professionals understand the complex SSDI approval process and can help you prepare a strong application with your medical evidence.
 If your schizophrenia disability claim is initially denied, your attorney can guide you through the SSDI appeal process.

 Frequently Asked Questions About Schizophrenia SSDI Claims